ALIZY Investors Have Opportunity to Lead Allianz SE Securities Fraud Lawsuit

 LOS ANGELES, Feb.
-22, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allianz SE ("Allianz" or the "Company") (OTC: ALIZY, ALIZF).
+27, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Allianz SE ("Allianz" or the "Company") (OTC: ALIZY, ALIZF).

 Class Period: March 9, 2018 – May 17, 2022